 MSW were first reported by Russell et al. [1970].
-Using data from OGO-3, these authors 36 described observations of magnetic fluctuations in the frequency range between the proton 37 gyrofrequency (Ω_p) and an upper limit around half of the lower hybrid resonance (LHR) 38 frequency (ω{LH}) .
-The waves were found to occur within 2° of the magnetic equator at 39 distances in the range L = 3 - 5.
-Their propagation characteristics showed that the 40 waves possessed a high degree of elliptical polarisation, with a wave normal angle almost 41 perpendicular to the external magnetic, and the wave magnetic perturbations directed 42 parallel to the external magnetic field.
-Electric field observations by Gurnett [1976] from 43 the IMP-6 and Hawkeye 1 satellites revealed that these emissions, whose frequency was 44 typically in the range 50-200 Hz, possess a complex frequency structure with the large 45 spectral peaks observed around the proton gyroharmonic frequencies possessing a finer 46 substructure characterised by frequencies of $\Omega_p/8$ and $\Omega_p/2$ i.e. heavy ion gyrogrequencies.
-47 The dominant oscillations occurred at harmonics of the proton gyrofrequency.
-Perraut 48 et al. [1982]; Laakso et al. [1990]; Boardsen et al. [1992]; Kasahara et al. [1994]; André 49 et al. [2002] and Balikhin et al. [2015] also showed further evidence for the harmonic 50 structure of these waves and investigated their morphology.
-More recent studies by [Chen 51 et al., 2011] and Němec et al. [2005] demonstrated that the magnetosonic wave instability 52 could operate over a broad range of frequencies from 5 to $40\Omega_p$.
-This multiharmonic 53 spectral structure is indicative of interactions at some characteristic resonance frequency.
-54 Horne et al. [2007] suggested that the cyclotron resonances tend to occur at high (MeV) 55 energies and therefore unlikely to play a major role in the scattering of electrons whilst 56 the Landau resonance may operate over a wide range of energies from below 100 keV.
-57 An alternate mechanism [Russell et al., 1970; Shprits, 2009] suggests that electrons may 58

-59 also be scattered by bounce resonant interactions [Roberts and Schulz, 1968].
-Recent 60 reports by Fu et al. [2014], Boardsen et al. [2014], and Němec et al. [2015] have shown 61 the existence of periodic, rising tone MSW using data from THEMIS, VAP, and Cluster 62 respectively.
-The cause of this periodicity is still unknown, though it may be linked to 63 the occurrence of ULF magnetic field pulsations.
+Using data from OGO-3, these authors described observations of magnetic fluctuations in the frequency range between the proton gyrofrequency (Ω_p) and an upper limit around half of the lower hybrid resonance (LHR) frequency (ω{LH}).
+The waves were found to occur within 2° of the magnetic equator at distances in the range L=3-5.
+Their propagation characteristics showed that the waves possessed a high degree of elliptical polarization, with a wave normal angle almost perpendicular to the external magnetic, and the wave magnetic perturbations directed parallel to the external magnetic field.
+Electric field observations by Gurnett [1976] from the IMP 6 and Hawkeye 1 satellites revealed that these emissions, whose frequency was typically in the range 50-200 Hz, possess a complex frequency structure with the large spectral peaks observed around the proton gyroharmonic frequencies possessing a finer substructure characterized by frequencies of $\Omega_p/8$ and $\Omega_p/2$, i.e., heavy ion gyrogrequencies.
+The dominant oscillations occurred at harmonics of the proton gyrofrequency.
+Perraut et al. [1982], Laakso et al. [1990], Boardsen et al. [1992], Kasahara et al. [1994], André et al. [2002], and Balikhin et al. [2015] also showed further evidence for the harmonic structure of these waves and investigated their morphology.
+More recent studies by Chen et al. [2011] and Němec et al. [2005] demonstrated that the magnetosonic wave instability could operate over a broad range of frequencies from 5 to $40\Omega_p$.
+This multiharmonic spectral structure is indicative of interactions at some characteristic resonance frequency.
+Horne et al. [2007] suggested that the cyclotron resonances tend to occur at high (MeV) energies and therefore unlikely to play a major role in the scattering of electrons while the Landau resonance may operate over a wide range of energies from below 100 keV.
+An alternate mechanism [Russell et al., 1970; Shprits, 2009] suggests that electrons may also be scattered by bounce resonant interactions [Roberts and Schulz, 1968].
+Recent reports by Fu et al. [2014], Boardsen et al. [2014], and Němec et al. [2015] have shown the existence of periodic, rising tone MSW using data from Time History of Events and Macroscale Interactions during Substorms (THEMIS), Van Allen Probes (VAP) and Cluster, respectively.
+The cause of this periodicity is still unknown, though it may be linked to the occurrence of ULF magnetic field pulsations.